ScratchLang/ScratchLang/README.md

 Also, I renamed the file extension to .ss1 because I am planning on having multiple formats.
 ss1 Will be its own language **Current**
 ss2 Will be similar to c
-ss3 Python or javascript? **These 2 won't be worked on anytime soon**
+ss3 Python or javascript?

+**ss2 and ss1 won't be worked on anytime soon.**

 ## How to use